 Father and Son Day was set up in 2014 by Daniel Marks and Jack Dyson, two friends who both survived testicular cancer, and whose fathers have also had cancer.

-Throughout June, with a focus on Father’s Day, the campaign encouraged men to share pictures of themselves with their inspirational dads, sons or mentors and donate to the charity.
+Throughout June, with a focus on Father’s Day, the campaign encourages men to share pictures of themselves with their inspirational dads, sons or mentors and donate to the charity.
+Each year celebrities take part in the campaign, sharing photos by using the hashtag #FatherAndSonDay.

 A tale of two doctors